UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_08_Documentation_and_API.md

 The program version is a number or a string that is used to indicate the successive releases of the software.

-I will explain here the so-called semantic vesioning, a widely used standard to convey informations about the compatibility of software over time
+I will explain here the so-called semantic vesioning, a widely used standard to convey informations about the compatibility of software over time.

+It is not the only approach:
+* many prefers to use the date of release
+* there are many (valid) criticisms of a "pure" semver approach

 #### basic structure